crypto-bundle/bc-wallet-tron-hdwallet/README.md

 ## Description

+Implementation of **Hierarchical Deterministic Wallet** for Tron blockchain.

 HdWallet-plugin is third and last part of hd-wallet applications bundle.
 This repository contains implementation of **Hierarchical Deterministic Wallet** for Tron blockchain.
-Also, this repo contains Helm-chart description for deploy full hdwallet applications bundle for Tron.
+Also, this repo contains Helm-chart description for deploy full hdwallet applications bundle for Tron network.

 Another two parts of hdwallet-bundle is: